 - the interaction with other external companies and partners, such as suppliers/vendors and industry networks.
 This external network supports front and back office activities.

 - analysis — key CRM data can be analysed in order to plan target-marketing campaigns, conceive business strategies, and judge the success of CRM activities e.g. number and types of customers, revenue, and profitability.

 The ICT customer relationship manager also ensures that the customer relationship management data can be utilised to plan target marketing campaigns, conceive business strategies, and judge the success of CRM activities.

-An ICT customer relationship manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT customer relationship manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the ICT customer relationship manager has level 5 capabilities, i.e. ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 |Identifies the communications and relationship needs of stakeholder groups.
 Translates communications/stakeholder engagement strategies into specific activities and deliverables.
 Facilitates open communication and discussion between stakeholders, acting as a single point of contact by developing, maintaining and working to stakeholder engagement strategies and plans.
 Provides informed feedback to assess and promote understanding.
 Facilitates business decision-making processes.
 Captures and disseminates technical and business information.|